weiliu-gis/SPACES_Dashboard/README.md

 An interactive dashboard is created for visualization and analysis of GPS traces and individual surveys.

-`DataVis.Rmd` is for testing and demonstration purposes.
+`DataVis.Rmd` and `DataVis.md` is for testing and demonstration purposes.
 The code for the interactive dashboard is in `DataVisDashboard.Rmd`.